-Gabriel Kahn is a professor of professional practice at the USC Annenberg School of Journalism.
+Publisher, Editor Gabriel Kahn is a professor of professional practice at the USC Annenberg School of Journalism.
 His research focus is around the economics of the media industry and he teaches classes on business reporting, economics and innovation.
 He drives an electric car, which he’s always eager to talk about, usually, for much too long.

-Ava Macha is a junior majoring in journalism at USC Annenberg.
-In her time at USC, she has developed multimedia projects spanning web, audio and video and also worked with multiple startup media production companies.
+Reporter Ava Macha is a recent alumna of USC Annenberg and graduated with a B.A. in Journalism with a minor in International Relations.
+During her time at USC, she developed multimedia projects spanning web, audio and video and also worked with multiple startup media production companies.
 She comes from Boise Idaho, which is in Canada.

-Heet Sheeth is a Master’s student in computer science at USC specializing in data science.
+Engineer Heet Sheeth is a Master’s student in computer science specializing in data science at the USC Viterbi School of Engineering.
 He is passionate about building data-driven applications which can solve day-to-day life problems.
-In his free time, he likes going for hikes, reads about politics, conspiracies, and entrepreneurship, and also watches movies.
+In his free time, he likes going for hikes, reading about politics, conspiracies, and entrepreneurship, and also watching movies.
 Find more about him on LinkedIn.
 We are expecting him to solve our traffic problem.

-Mingxuan Yue, from Shenyang, China, is a PhD student in computer science at USC.
-His research interest focuses on spatial-temporal data analysis, which means he knows the precise moment when the traffic will clear up.
+Engineer Mingxuan Yue, from Shenyang, China, is a PhD student in computer science at the USC Viterbi School of Engineering.
+His research interest focuses on spatial-temporal data mining, which means he knows the precise moment when the traffic will clear up.

 Erick Moen, Naylee Nagda, Mara Pometti, Cyrus Shahabi, Dan Toomey